Core CAPEX as a Recession Indicator

 CAPEX 3-MA: Cherry Picking by Recession Doomsters or Something to Really Worry About?

-Ultimately my sense is that this data series manipulation (the YoY 3-month MA) has an insufficient track record to be considered a persuasive recession indicator.
+Ultimately our sense is that this data series manipulation (the YoY 3-month MA) has an insufficient track record to be considered a persuasive recession indicator.
 N=2 is not enough to make reliable recession probability forecasts.
-But the CAPEX trend is an attention grabber, and I will continue to monitor it for the next several months.
+But the CAPEX trend is an attention grabber, and we will continue to monitor it for the next several months.

-Here are my routine monthly Durable Goods updates:
+Here are our routine monthly Durable Goods updates:

 The next Durable Goods update, including CAPEX, is scheduled for February 27th.